weinix/tuxlabs-code/README.md

 ###### runner.py
 	Multi-threaded SSH command runner with sudo support
 ###### update-runner-hosts.pl
-	A perl script that grabs hosts from a URL and populates a hosts directory and required hosts file for runner.py
+	A perl script that grabs hosts from a URL and populates a hosts directory.
 ###### sconnect
 	An SSH proxy used to forward SSH connections through a bastion/jump box.
 	See https://bitbucket.org/gotoh/connect/wiki/Home for more info.